MarkBiesheuvel/optimizely-labs/fx5/README.md

 1. Add the new variations to the experiment and save
 1. Go back to JSFiddle and run the code again
 1. Notice how your newly created variations are visible without requiring any code changes
 1. Congratulations!
-You've completed the lab and the challange
+You've completed the lab and the challenge

 ## Conclusion